-Your DIY Guide to Installing Your Instant Lawn
+Your DIY Guide to Loving Your Instant Lawn

 - Water deeply – deep soaking will establish a deep root system, meaning the roots are less vulnerable to drying out

 - Aim to get the water down about 25mm below the roots.

 - The best time to water is early in the morning to avoid water loss through evaporation.
 Watering later in the evening can mean the lawn remains wet overnight, which can encourage disease

 - Never remove more than 1/3 of the leaf in any one mowing.

 - You can start mowing your new lawn as soon as the turf is firmly rooted (generally 2 – 3 weeks).
 Root establishment may take longer during cooler months.

 - It is important to correctly identify weeds and get professional advice on treatment.
 Please call the StrathAyr team for advice – or check out our website to help identify weeds and appropriate treatments

 - Your turf needs to be fed regularly with a slow release granular fertiliser to remain strong and healthy.